vaibhavmehtaa/analytics-platform-helm-charts/charts/airflow-k8s/README.md

 # Airflow Helm Chart

-Run Airflow on Kubernetes, tasks are executed as new pods.
+Run Airflow on Kubernetes.

+It looks for DAGs in the airflow-dags repository.
+Tasks are executed as new k8s pods if you use KubernetesPodOperator.

+(gitSync is used to get the airflow-dags repository, polling it regularly.)

 ## Install/Upgrade the Chart